Utah Politics: These Women Are Part Of A Democratic Candidate Wave In The Conservative State

 “They say they are for term limits and campaign finance change, but they fail to write and pass any bills to accomplish them,” Nunn said.
 “They don’t address any of the other issues effectively to address the problems we face now that will continue to increase exponentially with the high projected population growth to double in our future.”

-Nunn pointed to inaction on air-quality issues in the northern Utah region, which she said is the worst in the United States on “certain days” of the year.
+Nunn pointed to inaction on air quality issues in the northern Utah region, which she said is the worst in the United States on “certain days” of the year.

-“Why should we continue to elect these legislators (who) are lobbied so successfully by the top Salt Lake valley companies causing the greatest air pollution to have free reign to pollute 24/7 even on our worst orange and red days?”
+“Why should we continue to elect these legislators [who] are lobbied so successfully by the top Salt Lake valley companies causing the greatest air pollution to have free reign to pollute 24/7 even on our worst orange and red days?”
 Nunn asked, saying the question is one that she has asked herself for “years.”

-Nunn also said that action cannot be delayed any longer to protect scenic Utah, quality of life in the state, funding education and providing for a positive economic outlook.
+Nunn also said that action cannot be delayed any longer to protect scenic Utah, quality of life in the state, funding education, and providing for a positive economic outlook.

-Candidates Derek Kitchen, Nadia Mahallati, Deana Froerer, Jacquelyn Orton and Kathleen Riebe did not return requests for comment.
+Candidates Derek Kitchen, Nadia Mahallati, Deana Froerer, Jacquelyn Orton, and Kathleen Riebe did not return requests for comment.
 Other candidates in Darin Mann, Nikki Cunard, and Suzanne Harrison could not be reached for comment.
-Them and all the other Democratic candidates for the Utah state legislature, according to the Utah lieutenant governor’s office, are below.
+Including them, all the other Democratic candidates for the Utah state legislature, according to the Utah lieutenant governor’s office, are below.

 Utah Senate